Rosehip syrup: benefits, harm, application

 - Calms the nervous system.

-- Treats bowel disorder - diarrhea.
+- Treats intestinal disorder - diarrhea.

 - Tones and strengthens the body as a whole.